 - Introduction of a negative interest rate policy by the Bank of Japan

-- Strengthen its capabilities for providing products and services to accelerate the shift "from savings to investments" among individual customers
+- Strengthening its capabilities for providing products and services to accelerate the shift from savings to investments/asset building among individual customers

-- Strengthen the offerings of high–value–added products and services, as well as its consulting functions, for institutional investors
+- Strengthening the offerings of high–value–added products and services as well as its consulting functions for institutional investors

-The Company will contribute to the vitalization of household financial assets through providing high–quality products and services that draw on the strengths developed in a variety of business lines of the companies to be integrated into Asset Management One, and develop investment products which will be suitable to medium– to long–term asset building for individual customers who need stable asset formation and solutions for coping with negative interest rate as well as products which can substitute for deposits, thus encouraging a shift "from savings to investments."
+For individual customers who need stable asset building and solutions for coping with negative interest rates, the Company has provided high–quality products and services that draw on the strengths developed in a variety of business lines of the companies integrated into Asset Management One.
+These products and services include investment instruments which will be suitable to medium– to long–term asset building as well as products which can substitute for deposits, thus encouraging a shift from savings to investments/asset building.

-For institutional investors who have sophisticated asset management needs such as further portfolio diversification and stabilization and identifying alternatives to investments in government bonds, the Company will make full use of the management know–how of Asset Management One.
+For institutional investors who have sophisticated asset management needs such as further portfolio diversification and stabilization and identifying alternatives to investments in government bonds, the Company has made full use of the asset management know–how of Asset Management One.